 Despite the potential benefits, there are also notable risks and challenges associated with removing the mandatory status of a standardized test.
 One of the most significant concerns is the potential lack of clear objectives.
-To be specific, teachers might struggle to define learning outcomes and maintain a clear direction in their teaching (Wall, 2000).
+To be specific, teachers might struggle to define learning outcomes and maintain a clear direction in their teaching (Wall, 2006).
 This could lead to confusion and inconsistency across schools, with teachers adopting widely different approaches to English instruction.

 Another potential issue is decreased accountability.
-Standardized tests serve as a mechanism for holding both teachers and students accountable for educational outcomes.
-Without a formal exam, there is a risk that teaching quality may decline, as there is no external measure of student progress or teacher effectiveness (Cheng, 2008).
-This lack of accountability could lead to variability in teaching quality, as some teachers may continue to strive for excellence, while others may become complacent without the pressure of a test (Green, 2007).
+Standardized tests serve as a mechanism for holding both teachers and students accountable for educational outcomes (Green, 2013).
+Without a formal exam, there is a risk that teaching quality may decline, as there is no external measure of student progress or teacher effectiveness.